fufexan/fufexan/README.md

 ### Hi there

-I'm Mihai, a BSc student at TUCN, studying Computer Engineering.
+I'm Mihai, a B.Sc. student at TUCN, studying Electronics and Telecommunications.

-My interests include Nix, Functional Programming, Linux and similar topics.

-I'm currently learning Rust, VHDL and MATLAB.

-My resume is available [here](https://github.com/fufexan/resume).
+My resume is available [here](https://github.com/fufexan/cv).

 You can reach me on Discord `@fufexan`, [Matrix](https://matrix.to/#/@fufexan:matrix.org), or [email](mailto:mihai@fufexan.net).